Mary420Jane/alx-pre_course/0x01-git/README.md

 Update to readme
 Project directory
-used the wrong commit, case sensitive
+used the wrong commit, case sensitive with added space